Smuin Ballet: Founding

 Michael Smuin, a former dancer, choreographer and co-artistic director with the San Francisco Ballet and an award-winning choreographer, founded Smuin Contemporary Ballet in 1994.

 Then known as Smuin Ballet, the "American ballet company with a distinctly American accent… infused ballet with the rhythm, speed, and syncopation of American popular culture.”
 Michael Smuin created about 40 ballets for the Smuin Ballet company.
 After his sudden passing in 2007, Smuin's longtime “muse and mainstay,” Celia Fushille, was named Artistic Director of Smuin.
 As a founding member of the company, Fushille created roles in some of Michael Smuin's most memorable ballets, from the romantic Roxane in Cyrano to the lusty Lola-Lola in The Blue Angel.
-Fushille's vision for the Company, beyond the role of conservator and prime presenter of Michael Smuin’s ballets, is to bring to the stage new works by both world-renowned and emerging choreographers, as well as support young aspiring choreographers within the Smuin company.
+In addition to maintaining Michael Smuin’s legacy, as Artistic Director, she commissioned more than 20 premieres and added the work of 15 choreographers new to the Smuin audience.
+From 2008-2014, Fushille also served as Executive Director of the Company.